Can Too Much Sex Cause Carpal Tunnel?

-carpal tunnel syndrome, it's actually not such a bizarre question.
-It's certainly an interesting topic and worthy of serious discussion.
+Many people wonder if too much sex can cause carpal tunnel syndrome.
+It's actually not such a bizarre question.
+And it's certainly a topic worthy of serious discussion.

 Your first response might be that the very idea is absurd.
 How can sexual intercourse and carpal tunnel possibly be related?
-But as it turns out, it's not so silly after all.
+But as it turns out, it's not so silly after all because

 Dr. John Zenion.
 He studied the many risk factors for getting carpal tunnel syndrome.
-Then he excluded
+His study excluded

 occupational risk factors like working with vibrating equipment, lifting heavy loads, etc. Of the 8 non-occupational risk factors, 4 could be attributed to changes in a person's frequency of having sexual intercourse.
 How that association is linked is outlined below.